AreumAn/areumflix/README.md

 - [Overview](#overview)

 ---

 ## Requirements

-* [ ] 3 top menus Movie, TV and Search
+- [ ] 4 top menus Home, Movie, TV and Search
-* [ ] We can move previous page with back button
+- [ ] We can move previous page with back button
+- [ ] `Home` menu shows popular Movies and TV
-* [ ] `Movie` menu shows movies by section: nowPlaying, upcoming, airingToday
+- [ ] `Movie` menu shows movies by section: nowPlaying, upcoming, popular
-* [ ] `TV show ` menu shows contents by section: topRated, popular, popular
+- [ ] `TV show` menu shows contents by section: topRated, popular, airingToday
-* [ ] Search results includes some of information - title, picture etc
+- [ ] Search results includes some of information - title, picture etc
-* [ ] When a user clicks on a result, it moves to detail page.
+- [ ] When a user clicks on a result, it moves to detail page.
-* [ ] Use debounce to prevent unnecessary API calls: Custom debounce in `utils/debounce.js` (reference: https://dev.to/gabe_ragland/debouncing-with-react-hooks-jci)
+- [ ] Use debounce to prevent unnecessary API calls: Custom debounce in `utils/debounce.js` (reference: https://dev.to/gabe_ragland/debouncing-with-react-hooks-jci)
-* [ ] Only show last results: Use axios cancelToken to cancel the previous request, if there is new request called.
+- [ ] Only show last results: Use axios cancelToken to cancel the previous request, if there is new request called.
-* [ ] Use pagination in search page
+- [ ] Use pagination in search page
-* [ ] User can search tv or movie by option bar
+- [ ] User can search tv or movie by option bar

 ## Setup